Chapter 8. Collections and Enumerators

 for both the beginning and one past the ending of the data.
 The

-beginning and ending iterator must be exposed via begin
+beginning and ending iterator must be exposed via begin and end methods, and each must return a value of type const_iterator, a type nested inside the class.

-class lives up to both these
+The PrimesContainer class lives up to both these

 responsibilities: